Notes on Cumbria Councty Council’s (CCC) October 2,2020 Meeting. Application 4/17/9007 – West Cumbria Mining (WCM) – Woodhouse Colliery

 This bit of news that (Scope 2 & 3) indirect emissions will be considered as part of their (legally binding – section 106) GHG assessment was welcome news, as they weren’t being considered previously.
 This includes considering their customers’ processing and use of the products they sell. * Thanks go to Dr Henry Adams for his work on this.

-By 2049 – does that mean it will be all done and dusted a couple of seconds before midnight to 2050 – the year we need be at Net Zero?
-But before then – allow me to say it out loud again – that’s 9 million tonnes of C02e every year, multiplied by 26 years.
+By 2049, presumably means it can keep producing until a few minutes before midnight to 2050 – the year we need be at Net Zero?
+But even before then – let me say it again – that’s 9 million tonnes of C02e every year, multiplied by 26 years or so.

-Another Councillor did ask a specific question about how much would the WCM High Volatility A (HVA or High Vol A) coking coal supply/replace for the UK.
+Overall, there was a lack of clarity on the level of sulphur (capped it would seem a few minutes before the meeting to 1.6% (as changes had been made to the notes – as they said themselves).
+One councillor did ask a specific question about how much would the WCM High Volatility A (High Vol A/HVA) coking coal supply/replace for the UK.
 The Officers answered that elements of coking coal are complex, and it will depend on the “specification”.

 Maggie Mason had mentioned this point in her presentation, and quoted the Officers report that admitted that WCM coal, even as restricted by a planning condition will likely have too much sulphur in it for British Steel to use as HVA coal.
-Therefore, surely (or is it me being the idiot here?) it will not substitute for 100% of the equivalent coal from the US.
+Therefore, it will not substitute for 100% of the equivalent coal from the US.

-All of this for me leads to further questions about the viability of WCM’s business model.
-Plus, given WCM’s expected high sulphur content and market sell issues, and that WCM’s coking coal seems not at all to be a substitute for the stuff in the US – what on earth is going on?
+Surely given WCM’s expected high sulphur content and likely market sell issues, this should be leading to further questions about the viability of WCM’s business model?
+And that WCM’s coking coal seems not at all to be a substitute for the stuff in the US – what on earth is going on?
 (I am now really scratching my head).

 He also spoke about substitution, but at this point I was swapping my coffee for coke (Diet).
 In fact, I could have kept exchanging my coke ad infinitum.
 With a smoke screen in front of it.